Testing Ising Models: Bounding the Variance of Functions of the Ising Model in the High-Temperature Regime

 \section{Bounding the Variance of Functions of the Ising Model in the High-Temperature Regime}

-In this section, we describe a technique for bounding the variance of our statistics on the Ising model in high temperature.
-As the structure of Ising models can be quite complex, it can be challenging to obtain non-trivial bounds on the variance of even relatively simple statistics.
+In this section, we describe how we can bound the variance of our statistics on the Ising model in high temperature.
+Due to the complex structure of dependences, it can be challenging to obtain non-trivial bounds on the variance of even relatively simple statistics.
 In particular, to apply our learn-then-test framework of Section \ref{sec:learn-and-test}, we must bound the variance of statistics of the form $Z' = \sum_{u\neq v} c_{uv}X_uX_v$ (under no external field, see (\ref{eq:statistic no external field})) and $Z'_{cen} = \sum_{u \neq v} c_{uv}\left(X_u^{(1)}-X_u^{(2)} \right) \left( X_v^{(1)}-X_v^{(2)}\right)$ (under an external field, see (\ref{eq:statistic external field})).
 While the variance for both the statistics is easily seen to be $O(n^2)$ if the graph has no edges, to prove variance bounds better than the trivial $O(n^4)$ for general graphs requires some work.
 We show the following two theorems in this section.

 The first result, Theorem \ref{thm:variance bound high temperature no external field yuval}, bounds the variance of functions of the form $\sum_{u \neq v} c_{uv} X_uX_v$ under no external field which captures the statistic used for testing independence and identity by the learn-then-test framework of Section \ref{sec:learn-and-test} in the absence of an external field.